How to Use your FSA Benefits Debit Card

 You have Three (3) options to substantiate your debit card transactions:

-1. Upload your receipts through the online GGA myBenefits Portal OR the mobile app.
+- Upload your documentation through the online GGA myBenefits Portal OR the mobile app.

 Glynn Griffing & Associates